Almost mathematics, Persistence module, and Tamarkin category: Global APT

-We start from a warm up example: Novikov projective line $\bP^\Nov$.
-In this example, we will see that how the whole story runs.
-To simplify notation, as all scheme in this subsection are $1$-dimensional, we will not indicate dimension.
+We start with a warm-up example: the Novikov projective line $\bP^\Nov$.
+In this example, we will see how the whole story runs.
+To simplify the notation, we will omit superscripts indicating dimensions of relevant geometry.

 We take $M_\bR=N_\bR=\bR$ and the fan $\Sigma=\{\{0\}, \bR_{\leq }, \bR_{\geq }\}$.
 These data are rational.
 It is known that the toric variety associated with $\Sigma$ is the projective line.
 Here, we construct $X_\Sigma^\Nov=\bP^\Nov$.